CS 380C: Advanced Compiler Techniques

 This course studies the construction of optimizing compilers with a focus on uniprocessor architectures.
 We will cover data-flow analysis, program optimization, and code generation across basic blocks, procedures, and complete programs.
 We will study classical topics such as dataflow analysis, static-single assignment, interprocedural and intraprocedural analysis, intermediate representations, register allocation, and scheduling in depth and in the context of modern uniprocessors.
 We will sample some of the key challenges for modern compilers and runtime systems: optimizations for object-oriented languages, just-in-time compilation, garbage collection, dependence analysis, and loop transformations (the later two are the building blocks for optimizing for memory hierarchies and parallel machines).

 This course is experiential.
 The bulk of your course grade will come from programming assignments that implement program analysis, intermediate representations, and optimizations.
-You will learn to read and critique original research papers.
+You will write critiques of original research papers, which will teach you how to express technical thoughts clearly in your writing and will teach you critical thinking skills.

 Objective

 At the highest level, the goal of this course is to help prepare you to do research.
 To do original research, you need to go beyond the state-of-the-art.
 We will therefore read read and evaluate research papers.
 All researchers need these skills.
 As a general rule in systems research, you must implement your ideas and evaluate them.
 We will therefore implement program analyses and optimizations and evaluate them.
 Even if you do not plan on doing research in systems, these skills are likely to assist your research efforts.
 At a technical level, you will learn about compilation techniques for obtaining high performance on modern computer architectures.
 Analysis and optimization techniques are presented in class lectures.
-Five programming assignments provide experience with implementation issues and allow students to evaluate the impact of individual techniques.
+Four programming assignments provide experience with implementation and evaluation of compilation techniques.

 Prerequisites